The Basics

 Once your site has been created, you may edit the Nginx configuration on a site-by-site basis.
 This is done by accessing the Edit Files drop down at the top right of the site management panel and using the Edit Nginx Configuration action.

-If your server has multiple versions of PHP installed, you can switch the version used by your site at any time by using the site's Meta tab in the Forge dashboard.
+If your server has multiple versions of PHP installed, you can switch the version used by your site at any time by using the site's Settings tab in the Forge dashboard.

 When switching the version used by your site, you should ensure that your server has any additional PHP extensions / modules installed for that version.
 Failure to install additional modules may make your site unresponsive.